ishankbahl/privacy-coins-analysis/README.md

 ## Final Thoughts

 That’s it, folks.
 The cryptocurrency world is a high-stakes battle of ideas.
 In the privacy coin world, different projects are making different tradeoffs.
 I hope you now have a better understanding of these projects and the ecosystem.
 Let me know if I got some information wrong.
-This for originally [published on substack](https://ishankbahl.substack.com/p/analysis-of-on-chain-privacy)
+This was originally [published on substack](https://ishankbahl.substack.com/p/analysis-of-on-chain-privacy)

 ## License